Ernesto002/js-manga-project-api/README.md

 The front-end repository for this app can be found [here](https://github.com/Ernesto002/js-manga-project-frontend)

+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/Ernesto002/js-manga-project-api.
+This project is intended to be a safe, welcoming space for collaboration, and contributers are expected to adhere to the [Code of Conduct](https://github.com/Ernesto002/js-manga-project-api/blob/master/CODE_OF_CONDUCT.md).

 # License

 This code is available for the general public under this [LICENSE](https://github.com/Ernesto002/js-manga-project-api/blob/master/LICENSE).